MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/azure-cli-sp-tutorial-3.md

 keywords: azure service principal, create service principal azure, create service principal azure cli
 ---

-# 4 - Create a service principal with certificate-based authentication
+# 4 - Learn about certificate-based authentication

  When creating a service principal, you choose the type of sign-in authentication it uses.
 There are two types of authentication available for Azure service principals: **password-based authentication** and **certificate-based authentication**.